Quantum Rainbow Codes: Achieving Linear Rate, Growing Distance and Transversal Non-Clifford Gates with Generalised Colour Codes: Introduction

 In recent years much progress has been made in constructing codes with improved encoding rate and distance~\cite{tillich_quantum_2014,breuckmann_balanced_2021,panteleev_asymptotically_2022,leverrier_quantum_2022}, and many of these constructions can be viewed as generalisations of the surface code beyond manifolds and so have gate sets which are similarly limited.
 It is therefore natural to ask whether colour codes can be generalised in a similar way, and in fact such a generalisation already exists in the form of pin codes~\cite{vuillot2022quantum}.
 However, when combined with the same product constructions that generate high rate and distance generalised surface codes, these generalised colour codes typically have only constant distance.
 Additionally, in higher dimensions they can possess transversal non-Clifford gates but this property is not guaranteed without further modification of the codes by e.g. puncturing techniques.

 In this work we further generalise colour codes and pin codes to obtain a class of codes we call \textit{rainbow codes}.
 These codes are obtained by identifying the low-weight logical operators of the pin codes and including some of them in the stabiliser group.
 We will see that there are a number of different choices for which operators to include (and which to remove) from the stabiliser group and these different choices produce codes with very different properties.
 We show that some of these choices, when combined with the hypergraph product~\cite{tillich_quantum_2014}, can result in families of codes with growing distance and number of encoded qubits as well as transversal implementations of logical non-Clifford gates.
 We also show that these codes can be interpreted as joinings of Euclidean colour codes at domain walls between two copies of the topological phase.
 By combining this construction with the recently proposed quasi-hyperbolic codes of~\cite{zhu2023non} we can obtain codes with finite asymptotic rate, non-constant distance and transversal non-Clifford gates.
-The existence of such codes allows the magic-state yield parameter $\gamma = \log_d(n/k)$~\cite{bravyi_universal_2005,bravyi_magic-state_2012} to be made arbitrarily small, and until very recently the construction of such codes was an open problem, although their existence has now been demonstrated for the case of asymptotically good non-LDPC codes with gates implemented by transversal $CCZ$~\cite{wills_constant-overhead_2024,nguyen_good_2024,golowich_asymptotically_2024}.
+The existence of such codes is a necessary condition for the magic-state yield parameter $\gamma = \log_d(n/k)$~\cite{bravyi_universal_2005,bravyi_magic-state_2012} to be made arbitrarily small, and until very recently the construction of such codes was an open problem, although their existence has now been demonstrated for the case of asymptotically good non-LDPC codes with gates implemented by transversal $CCZ$~\cite{wills_constant-overhead_2024,nguyen_good_2024,golowich_asymptotically_2024}.
 In contrast, our codes have transversal non-Clifford gates implemented by transversal $T/T^\dag$, are LDPC, but are not asymptotically good.
+We note also that the logical action of our non-Clifford gate results in states with a complex entanglement structure and it is non-obvious how to use these states in magic state distillation procedures.
+Subsequent to the release of the first version of this work, a construction for LDPC codes that provably achieve $\gamma \rightarrow 0$ was identified by Golowich and Lin~\cite{golowich2024quantumldpccodestransversal}.